cis198-2016s/homework/hw06/README.md

 POST requests.
 The body of a POST request will contain a JSON-encoded `Message` (defined in `lib.rs`).
 You should append each post to the bulletin board's data page (`HTML_DATA`) when it's received.
-You should also update the GET request handler to include the posted messages when it generates a page when it generates a page.
+You should also update the GET request handler to include the posted messages when it generates a page.

 * For more context on RESTful APIs and the difference between GET and POST requests, you can read this [StackOverflow page][restful].